uab-cgds-worthey/rosalution/README.md

 #### Users and User Types

 A list of all users in the system is available in `etc/fixtures/initial-seed/users.json`.
+User permissions according to a type of user is planned to become available in an upcoming update.

-The following table lists some of the usernames and their corresponding user types:
+👩‍💻 The following table lists some of the usernames and their corresponding user types:

 | Username | Type of User
 |:--------:|:-------------: